How Much Compensation Can I Claim If My Surgical Fat Transfer Goes Wrong?

 Don’t worry, if you use us to claim compensation for you, then you won’t need to find additional funds to begin making a claim.
 We can take on your case under a No Win No Fee agreement.

-If you use our No Win No Fee fat transfer claims service, you don’t pay anything up front, and you don’t pay anything whilst we are actioning your compensation claim.
+If you use our No Win No Fee fat transfer claims service, you don’t pay anything upfront, and you don’t pay anything whilst we are actioning your compensation claim.
 Additionally, if we don’t make a claim for you, then you won’t pay us anything.
-The only time you need to pay us a fee is if we win a compensation pay out for you.
+The only time you need to pay us a fee is if we win a compensation payout for you.

 We have a wealth of experience in helping our clients successfully claim compensation following bad cosmetic surgery such as a botched fat transfer procedure.

-Whether the claim is for medical negligence on the part of the clinic or surgeon, or simply for damages due to scarring following the procedure, we have the expertise to ensure you have the highest probability of making a successful compensation claim.
+Whether the claim is for clinical negligence on the part of the clinic or surgeon, or simply for damages due to scarring following the procedure, we have the expertise to ensure you have the highest probability of making a successful compensation claim.

 We treat each client the same, regardless of how large the claim is and what our potential fee could be.
 We will always keep you updated on the status of your claim, and answer any questions you have.
 Furthermore, we always aim to win you as much compensation as possible.
 We do this without putting your case at risk, and we always put our customer’s needs first.